What is Healthy Start?

 Healthy Start Vitamins

-Pregnant women, women with a baby under one year old and children aged up to their fourth birth will receive green Healthy Start vitamin coupons.
-These will be sent, with the Healthy Start vouchers, every eight weeks.
+Families can also use their your card to get free vitamin supplements.
+These are tablets for women and drops for children.
+Pregnant women, women with a baby under one year old and children aged up to their fourth birth will receive Healthy Start vitamins.

 - Healthy Start women’s vitamin tablets contain Folic acid, vitamin C, vitamin D.